How to Transfer Bookings from Google Calendar via ICal Synchronization

 Scroll down to the Integrate calendar section.
 You will need the Public address in iCal format, so copy it.

-3 Step— Synchronize the calendars
+Synchronize the Calendars

-Paste the public address you copied to the bar and press the “Save” button.
+Hit the “+ New URL” button, paste the public address you copied to the bar and press the “Save” button.